 In the early 17th century, the Meteora area like the rest of the Thessaly and most of Greece was under the Ottoman rule.
 A Muslim landowner and his wife were cutting down some trees next to Saint George’s hermitage.
 While the Muslim man was chopping down the woods he had an awful accident.
 The tree he was cutting down fell over him and as a consequence he was badly wounded.
 His wife immediately upon realizing her husband’s accident she rushed to help him, but she couldn’t do much.

 The man lay there on the ground with his wife crying over him when people from the nearby village of Kastraki heard the hopeless screams for help of the injured man’s wife, and so they rushed there to check out what exactly has happened.

 She offered St George the only valuable she had, her colorful headscarf.
 And behold the miracle!
-After the passing of only few days the man clearly was getting better.
-And at the end not only did he manage to survive but as the story goes he was able to walk up straight again, becoming completely healed.
+After the passing of only a few days, the man clearly was getting better.
+And in the end not only did he manage to survive but as the story goes he was able to walk up straight again, becoming completely healed.

 So significant was in the minds of the locals the above event and the associated miracle, that in memory of all this once every year after the church service on the name day of the Saint every 23rd of April, young boys and girls climb up with ropes to offer colorful headscarves to honor Saint George miracle.

-“Mandilarades” in Greek are named all those who climb up each year to change the headscarfs, called “mandiles” in greek language.
+“Mandilarades” in Greek are named all those who climb up each year to change the headscarves, called “mandiles” in greek language.

 The place where one can find the old ruined monastery of St George of Mandilas is very near to Kastraki central square and easy to reach it even from Kalmpaka, with lots of amazing hikes and trails starting from that same area.

-If you wish to find all the hidden gem and learn more of the place history like the story above, then we strongly advice you to take the Hiking Meteora’s Caves tour.
+If you wish to find all the hidden gem and learn more of the place history like the story above, then we strongly advise you to take the Hiking Meteora’s Caves tour.